LEADING OFF: Ohtani excelling on mound, Javier an Astros ace

 Angels two-way star Shohei Ohtani takes a scoreless streak of 21 2/3 innings to the mound when he starts at Miami.

-Ohtani (7-4, 2.63 ERA) has won four consecutive starts, allowing just one run in that span.
+Ohtani (7-4, 2.63 ERA) has won four straight starts, allowing just one run in that span.
 He’s struck out 101 in 74 innings this year.

 The reigning AL MVP will pitch a day after his 28th birthday.
-This will be his first career pitching appearance against the Marlins, who have won six in a row.
+This will be his first career pitching appearance against the Marlins.

 ASCENDING ASTRO

-Houston right-hander Cristian Javier is coming off two incredibly dominant starts as the Astros go for their ninth consecutive victory when they host the Kansas City Royals.
+Houston right-hander Cristian Javier is coming off two incredibly dominant starts going into this game against the Royals at Minute Maid Park.

 The 27 total strikeouts are the most in a two-game span by a pitcher who allowed just one hit in the modern era (since 1900), ESPN Stats & Info said.